-One of the many things I’ve learned in grad school so far is that I like science, but I love engineering - specifically, building systems that save people time.
+My primary research interest is building systems that save people time.
 I’m especially interested in accelerating scientific progress through automation.
-While my background is in the physical sciences, I’m developing skills in data science and software engineering to create platforms for autonomous scientific research.
+To combat climate change, we need to accelerate the development of alternative energy technologies so that they’re available in years, rather than decades.
+While my background is in the physical sciences, I’ve developed skills in data science and software engineering to create platforms for autonomous scientific research.

 If you really want to know more about me, click here.